This guide explains what has changed, why real estate is under regulatory scrutiny, and what your agency must do now to avoid enforcement action.

 Regulators have flagged particular concern about open home sign-in processes, collection of driver licence details or copies without clear necessity, lack of transparency about how information will be used, and over-collection relative to what is reasonably necessary.

-This often happens face to face, in pressured environments, where individuals have limited time to understand what they're agreeing to.
+This often happens face to face, in pressured environments, where individuals have limited time to understand what they are agreeing to.

 Real examples of regulatory action